ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/typescript.md

 1. Merge Pull Request with semantic title
 2. Github Actions will open PR with a version bump in package.json and updated CHANGELOG.md
-3. After merging Release Pull Request, the package will be published on npm and a release with the changelog created on Github
+3. After merging the Release Pull Request, the package will be published on npm and a release with the changelog created on Github

 Following Github action will ensure that the above flow is working.